spuentesp/MONITOR/ARCHITECTURE.md

 - LangGraph is the default orchestration. `run_once` composes agents and tools and invokes the flow.
 - Librarian/Steward depend on QueryReadPort.

+Persistence policy

+- Pydantic-first: domain models are the source of truth.
+LangGraph nodes extract → validate (Pydantic + Steward) → persist via Recorder/Projector.
+YAML is used for prompts/config and developer fixtures only.

 Data model reference

 - See docs/data_spine_and_satellites.md for the authoritative “Graph spine + satellites” persistence contract (Neo4j spine, Mongo satellites, Qdrant/OpenSearch indexes, MinIO binaries), including write/read flows and guardrails.